Kendial Lawrence: Professional career

-2013 Missouri's Pro Day

 Dallas Cowboys

 On April 28, 2013, he signed with the Dallas Cowboys as an undrafted free agent.
 On August 31, 2013, he was released.

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 On September 9, 2013, he signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Milan Rhinos

 Lawrence signed for the 2014 season with the Rhinos Milano in the Italian Football League.